ben-laufer/CpG_Me/README.md

 5. [Samtools](http://www.htslib.org)
 6. [MultiQC](http://multiqc.info)

-I reccomend using [Bioconda](https://bioconda.github.io) to install and manage the package updates, which can be accomplished by:
+I recommend using [Bioconda](https://bioconda.github.io) to install and manage the package updates, which can be accomplished by:

 `conda install -c bioconda trim-galore bismark bowtie2 samtools fastq-screen multiqc`

 Bisulfite converted genomes will also have be created and placed in an external folder for the genome of interest as well as the genomes you would like to use to screen for contamination.
 This can be accomplished by using `bismark_genome_preparation`, which is detailed in the [Bismark docs](https://github.com/FelixKrueger/Bismark/tree/master/Docs), and example scripts are available in the Genome_preperation folder of this repository.

+Finally, if you are interested in using the output with [WGBS_tools](https://github.com/kwdunaway/WGBS_Tools/tree/perl_code) or [DMRfinder](https://github.com/cemordaunt/DMRfinder) the `Bismark_to_Permeth_DSS.py` script is available in the [bismark-file-converter repository](https://github.com/hyeyeon-hwang/bismark-file-converter).
+This script should be placed in the same directory as the rest of this repository.
+If you do not wish to use this file converter, then the final calls in both the switch and controller scripts should be deleted.

 ## Chastity Filtering